This information describes when you should go to Memorial Sloan Kettering’s (MSK) Urgent Care Center and what will happen while you’re there.

 - Test results

-Will my primary doctor(s) at MSKCC be notified of my visit to the UCC?
+Will my primary healthcare provider(s) at MSK be notified of my visit to the UCC?

 What happens when I am discharged?

-Your UCC doctor and nurse will give you a list of instructions to follow, as well as any information that may be helpful to you.
-Your UCC doctor or nurse will discuss your current situation with you and review any medications that were prescribed.Back to top
+Your UCC healthcare provider will give you a list of instructions to follow, as well as any information that may be helpful to you.
+Your UCC healthcare provider will discuss your current situation with you and review any medications that were prescribed.Back to top

 Do I need to notify my insurance company when I visit the UCC?

 Most insurance companies require that you contact them within 24 to 48 hours.
 If you don’t do this, you may have to pay a higher copayment or the total charge for the visit.
 The number to call is usually on your insurance card.
-If you have any questions, call Patient Financial Services at 212-639-8242.Back to top
+If you have any questions regarding preauthorization with your insurance company, call Patient Billing at 646-227-3378.Back to top